Thursday, April 1 – A Table. A Basin, Some Food. Some Friends. – By Isla Grady

 Here we are, deep into Holy Week, Maundy Thursday, the day when Jesus said: “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”
 (John 13:34)

-This model of inviting others to eat together at a community meal has remained a cornerstone of gathering in the Christian church.
+This model of inviting others to eat together at a community meal has remained a cornerstone of gathering in the Christian Church.
 From the earliest records sharing a meal together was a sacred practice.
-Jesus feels so modern; he knew that table fellowship has a way of bringing us together.
-We may be eating halal, vegetarian, nut free, gluten free, we may be young, old or something in between, but at the table we are one community.
+Jesus feels so modern; he knew that table fellowship has a way of bringing people together.
+We may be eating halal, vegetarian, nut free, gluten free; we may be young, old, or something in between – it doesn’t matter, at the table we are one community.
 It is at the table that something transformative happens, something holy and grace filled.
 We share our struggles and joys, and in that place, we serve each other.
 It feels like Communion.

 The pandemic has meant that showing love means no in-house church suppers, but our virtual table has expanded into a community of many tables in many homes.
 We are still invited to join each other at tables of love and service in remembrance of Jesus.

 Loving God, May these words by Ann Weems bring us to our knees as we remember that night in Jerusalem.